-To best protect your business, it’s best you fully understand the web dangers out there.
-With the help from our Email Security Partner, Mimecast, here is some information that should shed some light on how dangerous the web can be:
+To best protect your business, it’s best you fully understand the internet dangers out there.
+With the help from our Email Security Partner, Mimecast, here is some information that should shed some light on how dangerous the internet can be:

 There is Lots of Potentially Dangerous Content

 When a user accesses even a single web page, there is typically a large amount of potentially malicious content that is downloaded to their desktop/laptop or mobile device.
 For example, as discovered by the HTTP Archive as of June 1, 2020, each internet page request results in a median of:

 - 1.8 megabytes (mobile) to 1.9 megabytes (desktop) of content.